Chronic Pain Management

 Carol Hunter is experienced in working with clients suffering from chronic pain.

-Dr Nicole Bossotti uses EMDR in the treatment of chronic pain.
+Dr Nicole Rossotti uses EMDR in the treatment of chronic pain.